vikasj003/holberton-system_engineering-devops/command_line_for_the_win/README.md

 Requirements

-    A README.md file, at the root of the folder of the project, is mandatory This project will be manually reviewed:
+    This project will be manually reviewed:
         As each task is completed, the name of that task will turn green Upload a screenshot, showing that you completed the required levels, to any image hosting service (I personally use imgur but feel free to use anything you want).